|Nutritional Guidelines (per serving)|

-Remove from heat, and let cool slightly.
-Peel the plantains, and place them in a food processor with the stock.
-Add the sautéed vegetable mixture, and process until well blended and mostly smooth.
+Remove from the heat and let cool slightly.
+Peel the plantains and place them in a food processor with the fish stock.
+Add the sautéed vegetable mixture and process until well blended and mostly smooth.

-Using the same skillet, season the shrimp with salt and pepper, and sauté them in the butter with the cilantro until just cooked, 2-3 minutes (depending on size).
+Season the shrimp with salt and pepper.
+Using the same skillet, sauté them in the butter with the cilantro until just cooked, 2-3 minutes (depending on the size of the shrimp).
 Set the shrimp aside on a plate.

-Add the plantain and vegetable mixture to the skillet, and stir in the peanut butter.
-Bring to a simmer and cook, stirring, for about 10 minutes, or until mixture is thickened.
+Add the plantain and vegetable mixture to the skillet and stir in the peanut butter.
+Bring to a simmer and cook, stirring, for about 10 minutes, or until the mixture is thickened.

-Add cooked shrimp to sauce, and stir briefly until shrimp is heated through.
+Add the cooked shrimp to the sauce and stir briefly until shrimp is heated through.

 Serve warm over white rice.